- Benefits & Features

 Students are encouraged to begin developing thesis proposals during their second year.
 During the second and later years they are also encouraged to participate in a wide range of workshops and seminars on current research.
 Faculty research interests cover most aspects of financial economics.
 They include asset pricing, corporate finance, continuous-time models in finance, information economics, economics of resources and the environment, econometric models in finance, international finance, the intersection of macro economics, and finance and banking.
 For more information on courses please see our sample coursework page.

-For more information, visit the Finance and Economics Division.
+For more information, visit the Finance Division.

 The economics department offers a math camp intended for the entering doctoral class a month prior to the first year.
 Participation is an excellent preparation for the first year course work.